Liz Truss must fix self-inflicted ‘mess’ after IMF warning, says Keir Starmer

 Sterling slumped to a record low against the dollar on Monday before recovering slightly, but government borrowing costs continued to climb on Tuesday – as investors continued to dump UK bonds.

 Mr Kwarteng has insisted he was still “confident” that his tax-cutting strategy will deliver economic growth.
-But he is facing demands from Tory MPs to act within days, rather than wait until 23 November.
+But Sir Keir said 23 November was “far too long” to wait for a fiscal plan.
+And the chancellor is also facing demands from Tory MPs to act within days.

 One senior Tory backbencher told The Independent that the mini-Budget was “the shortest suicide note in history”.
 And former Brexit secretary David Davis said Mr Kwarteng must act “pretty bloody soon – and certainly by the party conference”.